asbjornenge/politicus/README.md

 ## User

 A **User** is an individual, a human being in the universe, that is using Politicus.
-Users need to provide a "proof of personhood" from the [Worldcoin]() project in order to be able to post on CP.
+Users need to provide a "proof of personhood" from the [Worldcoin](https://worldcoin.org/) project in order to be able to post on CP.

 A User has the following properties:

 ```
 * UID       - PublicKey
 * UserName  - String
+* Bio       - Text
 ```

 ## Syndicate